wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ap_float/README.md

 However, `ap_float` types that have non-standard exponent and mantissa widths cannot be trivially converted from C++ native `float` or `double` literals.
 As a result, the construction of an `ap_float` type may sometimes require FPGA logic resources to round the native floating-point constant to the specified `ap_float`.
 This is called 'intermediate conversion'.

 It is important to understand when the intermediate conversions can occur.
 Conversion does not only happen when you are explicitly casting numbers: it can also happen when you perform arithmetic operations using `ap_float` types with different precisions.
 Intermediate conversions are necessary because the operation needs to unify the types of the operands by promoting the less "dominant" types (types that have lower representable range).
-This is demonstrated by the kernel code in the function `TestConversionKernelA`.
+This is demonstrated by the kernel `ConversionKernelA` in the function `TestConversionKernelA`.

 ### Converting Native Numbers to `ap_float` Numbers with Minimal FPGA Hardware Resources